Ruben304/HousingDemographics/README.md

 Most of our methods in preprocessing our data is located in the `data-helper-scripts` and `census-preprocess`directory or done in excel  directly

 ### Created Datasets
-Our unqiue merged dataset for
+Our unique merged dataset for
 - Housing data found in `Datasets/combined/merged_data_housing.csv`
 - Renting data found in `Datasets/combined/merged_data_renting.csv`